Dobson Ranch Animal Hospital and Grooming2917 S. Dobson Rd., Ste. 102

 Dobson Ranch Animal Hospital and Grooming - MesaDobson Ranch Animal Hospital is a multi-doctor hospital, located in Mesa Arizona.
 The hospital is open 7-days a week to ensure we are here to meet our patient's care needs.
 We understand how important pets are in your family, and will always strive to provide compassionate, high quality medical care.
 Our goal is to help your pet obtain the best possible care, by building a strong relationship with you!
 We have packaged some of our most needed services to help make taking care of your pet easy and affordable.
 We look forward to meeting you and your pets!

-Dr. Fang is interested in all aspects of small animal medicine.
-She recently completed her certification in veterinary medical acupuncture and is excited to be able to offer this therapy to your pets.
-Feel free to ask her any questions!
+My interest is in all aspects of small animal medicine.
+I recently completed my certification in veterinary medical acupuncture and am excited to be able to offer this therapy to your pets.
+Feel free to ask me any questions!

 Dr. Dylan RubalcabaSay hello to Dr. Rubalcaba!
 He is an Arizona native, originally from Kearny, AZ.
 He studied at Northern Arizona University and graduated in 2015 with his undergraduate degree.
 He moved up north to attend Washington State University and graduated with his Doctorate of Veterinary Medicine in 2019.

 Dr. Rubalcaba had exposure to veterinary medicine a while before receiving his DVM.
 He started as a volunteer at a humane society/veterinary clinic in Flagstaff, working his way up to the role of a veterinary technician.
 His specific interests include behavior, surgery, and general practice medicine.